Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Miscreant :

 \ ˈmis-krē-ənt \ noun; a person who behaves badly or in a way that breaks the law.
-Also, adjective; depraved, evil, villainous.
+And also, adjective; depraved, evil, villainous.

 "The miscreant who ran the lunch buffet at the Pizza Hovel would only put out the supreme-style pizza at the last possible moment."